 The place has made a name for itself, international recognised for hosting top events and looking after a variety of celebrities.
 Including former US President Clinton and Hillary Clinton.
-But no matter who you are, the staff at the Europa hotel will sure to give you the friendliest welcoming and service while you’re staying.
+But no matter who you are, the staff at the Europa hotel will be sure to give you the friendliest welcome and service while you’re staying.

 Inis Meáin Restaurant & Suites, County Galway

-The masterminds behind the place are Marie -Therese & Ruairi de Blacam who wanted to create a place where visitor could appreciate the beautiful Irish landscape & nature.
+The masterminds behind the place are Marie -Therese & Ruairi de Blacam who wanted to create a place where visitors could appreciate the beautiful Irish landscape & nature.
 They were inspired by the island and its unique way of living.

 Harvey’s Point Hotel, Donegal

-It makes for the perfect stopping point to explore the enchanting landscape of North West of Ireland.
+It makes for the perfect stopping point to explore the enchanting landscape of the North West of Ireland.

 Cliff House Hotel, County Waterford

 Next on our list of places to stay in Ireland is Cliff House Hotel, another 5-star accommodation to make a trip to Ireland unforgettable.
-As the hotel name suggest it’s rested on a cliffside with stunning scenery.
+As the hotel name suggests it’s rested on a cliffside with stunning scenery.